 By law drivers must move over a lane, or slow down to 10 mph below the speed limit for any emergency vehicle.
 That includes tow trucks, construction workers, or roadside assistance workers.

-“I feel like I almost get run over everyday,” said Sam Gillespie, owner of Sam's Roadside Assistance.
+“I feel like I almost get run over everyday,” said Sam Gillespie, owner of Sam's Roadside Service.

 Gillespie has been changing tires along Indy’s highways for 7 years.
 Luckily, it’s been seven years of close calls and no injuries.
 However, if drivers don’t pay attention, he worries that could change.